 In parallel to its function as exhibiting institution, UKS (Unge Kunstneres Samfund / Young Artists’ Society) is a Norwegian, political membership organization (to apply for membership, click here).

-Since its foundation in 1921, UKS, led by its board, has worked on behalf of its members’ professional, social, economic, and ideal interests, aiming at influencing relevant political decision-making.
+Since its foundation in 1921, UKS’ board has worked on behalf of its members’ professional, social, economic, and ideal interests, aiming at influencing relevant political decision-making.

 A guiding principle behind this work is to continously articulate how art and artistic practice—in its manifold utterances—form a foundational pillar of a democratic society.